adammarcwilliams/technical-art/content/Houdini/Recipes/Wall Points from Layout Grid.md

 ---
-title: Fuse Geometry Node
+title: Wall Points from Layout Grid
 draft: false
 tags:
-  - "#houdini"
+  - houdini
-  - SOP
+  - procedural
 ---

 The rest of your content lives here.
 You can use **Markdown** here :)